Upgrade overview

 $ sudo podman stop <clair_container_id>

-3. Run the Podman process from SCLOrg’s Data Migration procedure, which allows for data migration from a remote PostgreSQL server:
+3. Run the following Podman process from SCLOrg’s Data Migration procedure, which allows for data migration from a remote PostgreSQL server:

-$ sudo podman run -d --name <migration_postgresql_database> (1)
+$ sudo podman run -d --name <clair_migration_postgresql_database> (1)

--e POSTGRESQL_MIGRATION_REMOTE_HOST=172.17.0.2 \ (2)
+-e POSTGRESQL_MIGRATION_REMOTE_HOST=<container_ip_address> \ (2)

 -e POSTGRESQL_MIGRATION_ADMIN_PASSWORD=remoteAdminP@ssword \

--v </host/data/directory:/var/lib/pgsql/data:Z> (3)
+-v </host/data/directory:/var/lib/pgsql/data:Z> \ (3)

 [ OPTIONAL_CONFIGURATION_VARIABLES ]

-2. Your current Project Quay PostgreSQL 13 database container IP address.
+2. Your new Clair PostgreSQL 15 database container IP address.
 Can obtained by running the following command: sudo podman inspect -f "{{.NetworkSettings.IPAddress}}" postgresql-quay.

-$ mkdir -p /host/data/directory
+$ mkdir -p /host/data/clair-postgresql15-directory

-$ setfacl -m u:26:-wx /host/data/directory
+$ setfacl -m u:26:-wx /host/data/clair-postgresql15-directory

 This prevents data from being overwritten by the new container.

-5. Stop the PostgreSQL 10 container:
+4. Stop the Clair PostgreSQL 13 container:

-$ sudo podman stop <postgresql_container_name>
+$ sudo podman stop <clair_postgresql13_container_name>

-6. After completing the PostgreSQL migration, run the PostgreSQL 13 container, using the new data volume mount from Step 3, for example, </host/data/directory:/var/lib/postgresql/data>:
+5. After completing the PostgreSQL migration, run the Clair PostgreSQL 15 container, using the new data volume mount from Step 3, for example, </host/data/clair-postgresql15-directory:/var/lib/postgresql/data>:

-$ sudo podman run -d --rm --name postgresql-quay \
+$ sudo podman run -d --rm --name <postgresql15-clairv4> \

--e POSTGRESQL_USER=<username> \
+-e POSTGRESQL_USER=<clair_username> \

--e POSTGRESQL_PASSWORD=<password> \
+-e POSTGRESQL_PASSWORD=<clair_password> \

--e POSTGRESQL_DATABASE=<quay_database_name> \
+-e POSTGRESQL_DATABASE=<clair_database_name> \

 -e POSTGRESQL_ADMIN_PASSWORD=<admin_password> \

--p 5432:5432 \
+-p 5433:5432 \

--v </host/data/directory:/var/lib/pgsql/data:Z> \
+-v </host/data/clair-postgresql15-directory:/var/lib/postgresql/data:Z> \

 $ sudo podman run -d --rm -p 80:8080 -p 443:8443 --name=quay \